fenner/probe-clarification/probe-clarification.md

 This document uses the following terms:

-* Probing interface - The interface that sends the ICMP Extended Echo Request
+* Probing interface: The interface that sends the ICMP Extended Echo Request.

-* Probing node - The node upon which the probing interface resides
+* Probing node: The node upon which the probing interface resides.

-* Proxy interface - The interface to which the ICMP Extended Echo Request message is sent
+* Proxy interface: The interface to which the ICMP Extended Echo Request message is sent.

-* Proxy node - The node upon which the proxy interface resides
+* Proxy node: The node upon which the proxy interface resides.

-* Probed interface - The interface whose status is being queried
+* Probed interface: The interface whose status is being queried.

-* Probed node - The node upon which the probed interface resides.
+* Probed node: The node upon which the probed interface resides.
   If the proxy interface and the probed interface reside upon the same node, the proxy node is also the probed node.
 Otherwise, the proxy node is directly connected to the probed node.